 GentleMUSES is a unique partnership between the Conservatory and the Massachusetts General Hospital Cancer Center in which students perform therapeutic harp music for patients, creating a calm and peaceful environment conducive for healing.
 Musical programs are specifically designed for both inpatient and outpatient settings.
 GentleMUSES performers comprise conservatory faculty, students, and alumni.

-The Conservatory presents Autism-Friendly Performances (AFP) annually to community members with special needs and their families.
-These stagings of popular musical theater shows and contemporary dance productions are tailored to create a safe space for individuals with special needs in which to experience and enjoy the arts.
+The Conservatory frequently presents Autism-Friendly Performances (AFP) of popular musical theater shows and contemporary dance productions tailored to create a safe space for all individuals to experience and enjoy the arts.

 Furthering the Conservatory commitment to making the arts accessible is its annual Children’s Opera series, which includes presentations of 20–minute operas that have been specially written for children under the age of 12.
 These well-attended performances provide Boston families with the unique opportunity to introduce opera (normally an adults-only art form) to their school-age children.

 In addition, students participate in citywide cultural events, such as The Fenway Alliance’s Open Our Doors Day, and provide countless hours of volunteer service and donations annually to the American Red Cross of Massachusetts Bay and The Greater Boston Food Bank.